Open through October 31, 2022

 Watch, touch and occasionally feed the unique and fascinating stingrays, as they glide through a warm saltwater pool.
-The sharks and horseshoe crabs are a little too shy for petting, but you may be lucky enough to have one touch you briefly as it swims by.
+The sharks are a little too shy for petting, but you may be lucky enough to have one touch you briefly as it swims by.

-Located under a large pavilion near Lakeside Cafe these ocean animals swim through a 17,000-gallon pool complete with waterfall and a lush surrounding landscape.
+Located under a large pavilion near Lakeside Cafe, these ocean animals swim through a 17,000-gallon pool complete with a waterfall and a lush surrounding landscape.

-Members at the Family Level and above may use their Anywhere Plus passes for admission.
+- Zoo members at the Family/Grandparent Level and above may use their premium members tickets for admission.

 Zoo interpreters will be on hand to assist visitors and share information on the animals and ocean conservation.